Signalling System No. 7: SS7 protocol suite

 The SS7 protocol stack may be partially mapped to the OSI Model of a packetized digital protocol stack.
-OSI layers 1 to 3 are provided by the Message Transfer Part (MTP) and the Signalling Connection Control Part (SCCP) of the SS7 protocol (together referred to as the Network Service Part (NSP)); for circuit related signaling, such as the BT IUP, Telephone User Part (TUP), or the ISDN User Part (ISUP), the User Part provides layer 7.
+OSI layers 1 to 3 are provided by the Message Transfer Part (MTP) and the Signaling Connection Control Part (SCCP) of the SS7 protocol (together referred to as the Network Service Part (NSP)); for circuit related signaling, such as the BT IUP, Telephone User Part (TUP), or the ISDN User Part (ISUP), the User Part provides layer 7.
 Currently there are no protocol components that provide OSI layers 4 through 6.
 The Transaction Capabilities Application Part (TCAP) is the primary SCCP User in the Core Network, using SCCP in connectionless mode.
 SCCP in connection oriented mode provides transport layer for air interface protocols such as BSSAP and RANAP.
 TCAP provides transaction capabilities to its Users (TC-Users), such as the Mobile Application Part, the Intelligent Network Application Part and the CAMEL Application Part.

 The Message Transfer Part (MTP) covers a portion of the functions of the OSI network layer including: network interface, information transfer, message handling and routing to the higher levels.
 Signaling Connection Control Part (SCCP) is at functional Level 4.
 Together with MTP Level 3 it is called the Network Service Part (NSP).
 SCCP completes the functions of the OSI network layer: end-to-end addressing and routing, connectionless messages (UDTs), and management services for users of the Network Service Part (NSP).
 Telephone User Part (TUP) is a link-by-link signaling system used to connect calls.
 ISUP is the key user part, providing a circuit-based protocol to establish, maintain, and end the connections for calls.
 Transaction Capabilities Application Part (TCAP) is used to create database queries and invoke advanced network functionality, or links to Intelligent Network Application Part (INAP) for intelligent networks, or Mobile Application Part (MAP) for mobile services.

 BSSAP

 BSS Application Part (BSSAP) is a protocol in SS7 used by the Mobile Switching Center (MSC) and the Base station subsystem (BSS) to communicate with each other using signaling messages supported by the MTP and connection-oriented services of the SCCP.
-For each active mobile equipment one signalling connection is used by BSSAP having at least one active transactions for the transfer of messages.
+For each active mobile equipment one signaling connection is used by BSSAP having at least one active transactions for the transfer of messages.

 BSSAP provides two kinds of functions: